superdba111/healthcare-claims-pipeline/README.md

 - **Scalability by Design:** By leveraging AWS serverless services (S3, Lambda, Athena), the system handles a single claim or a batch of 100,000 without manual intervention or infrastructure changes.
 Moving to millions of records per day requires only swapping Lambda for AWS Glue Spark — the architecture pattern stays identical.

 - **Minimum Cost, Maximum Capability:** Using Athena + Iceberg on S3 instead of a provisioned RDS or Redshift instance reduces monthly costs by ~90% (from ~$15–20/month to ~$2–3/month) while maintaining full ACID transactions, time travel, and SQL querying capability.
-To maintain the ~$2–3 budget ceiling, S3 lifecycle policies automatically move old Bronze data to S3-IA after 30 days and Glacier after 90 days, reducing long-term storage costs by up to 80%.
-Athena charges are further controlled by Parquet partitioning, which reduces the data scanned per query by 70–90% compared to unpartitioned CSV files.
-See Section 7.4 for the full lifecycle policy code.

 ## 0.3 Key Findings from the `test_data`